TomasHubelbauer/fastmail/README.md

 ## Locked Down Tokens

-As of current, it appears that the tokens are full-inbox in scope and I am not aware of a way to lock them down to a subset of the inbox.
+As of current, I don't see a way to limit a token to a subset of the inbox.
-I would welcome this option so that a more focused scope token could be made available to scripts hosted on 3rd party platforms without the worry of a full inbox email leak.
-I have email jmapsupport@fastmail.com inquiring about this option.
-I suggested adding the ability to specify subset of inbox to return in the responses using folders, patterns on the email data and metadata or generalized using saved searches associated with the token during its creation.

-Fastmail develops a programming language called Sieve which is used for scripts that filter and take further actions on emails.
-Associating a Sieve script with an API token seems like an ideal solution for this. https://www.fastmail.help/hc/en-us/articles/1500000280481-Sieve-scripts
+This is a crucial feature in order to avoid leaking my inbox on token leak.
+That's a concern when using the token on a 3rd party infrastructure, like CI/CD.

+I emailed jmapsupport@fastmail.com and suggested several options of introducing locked down tokens including associating tokens with folders, patterns (would operate on email data and metadata), aliases etc.
+Later on I found out about Sieve, a filtering and actioning programming language supported by Fastmail for automated email management.
+I have updated my suggestion to say that associating a piece of Sieve code to a token seems like a preferrable solution.

+Information about Sieve:
+https://www.fastmail.help/hc/en-us/articles/1500000280481-Sieve-scripts

-Here is a Sieve playground:
+Sieve playground:
 https://www.fastmail.com/cgi-bin/sievetest.pl

 ## Webhooks

-I have inquired to Fastmail in the same email mentioned above about the option of introducing webhook support such that new email meeting predefined criteria would trigger a webhook call to tie automation to.
+In the same conversation where I asked Fastmail about locked down tokens, I have also inquired about the possibility of adding webhooks which fire when new email is received.
+This would introduce on option of having automations react to new email instead of poll for new email.
+Similarly to the locked down tokens, associating Sieve code with the webhook seems like the best way to specify what email it should apply to.